KotsykAndrey/aml-blockchain-portfolio/case-3-kyc-document-forensics/readme.md

 The first question in any onboarding is whether the person is who they claim to be.
 There are three ways this can fail (the document is edited, the face is fake, or the document is genuine but belongs to someone else).

-> **Note on SAR thresholds at onboarding.** Several ns below say "reject, and file a SAR if funds were already deposited."
+> **Note on SAR thresholds at onboarding.** Several desisions below say "reject, and file a SAR if funds were already deposited."
 This reflects a real threshold question.
 For US MSBs the mandatory SAR trigger
 > is a transaction conducted or attempted at or through the institution at or above the reporting threshold (31 CFR 1022.320).
 A fake document submitted at sign-up with no transaction and no funds does not
 > automatically meet that bar - but many firms still file a *voluntary* SAR on attempted identity fraud, and firm policy may require it.
 So the pattern is: always reject and record internally; file a SAR when
 > funds/transactions are present, when it fits a known fraud pattern, or where firm policy directs filing on attempted fraud.